DeAnna Robbins

-Biography
+History

 Early life

-Robbins was raised in Tempe, Arizona.
+DeAnna was raised in Tempe, Arizona.

 Film and television career

-Robbins made her film debut in the slasher film Final Exam (1981), followed by a regular guest starring role as Cindy Lake on The Young and the Restless.
+DeAnna made her film debut in the slasher film Final Exam, followed by a regular guest starring role as Cindy Lake on The Young and the Restless.

 She also guest-starred in many television shows and soap operas throughout the 1980s, including Eight Is Enough, Mr. Merlin, The Young and the Restless, Hotel, Matt Houston, Days of Our Lives, Crazy Like A Fox, and Finder of Lost Loves.
 She also portrayed the character of Aimee Godsey in three television film spin-offs of The Waltons.

-Robbins married Chester Letsinger in 1983 while filming The Young and the Restless.
+DeAnna married Chester Letsinger in 1983 while filming The Young and the Restless.

 Retirement and career shift

-In 1994, Robbins retired from acting and began a career as a realtor in Arizona.
+In 1994, DeAnna retired from acting and began a career as a realtor in Arizona.
 However, she has occasionally performed on stage: In 2000, she starred in a production of Beyond Therapy at the Phoenix Little Theatre as well as two 2001 productions of Israel Horovitz plays, Hopscotch and It's Called the Sugar Plum, staged at the Tempe Ensemble Theatre.